-Pennsylvania’s State System of Higher Education was established by statute on July 1, 1983, although the
+Pennsylvania’s State System of Higher Education was established on July 1, 1983, although the

 Board of Governors is responsible for oversight of the State System.
 The Board establishes broad educational, fiscal, and personnel policies.
 Among other tasks, the Board appoints the chancellor and each university president, approves new academic programs, sets tuition, and coordinates and approves the annual State System operating budget.
 Additionally, each university has a Council of Trustees that serves as a policy-setting board for the university.

 Chancellor is the Chief Executive Officer of the State System and is responsible for its management.
 The Office of the Chancellor is housed at the Dixon University Center in Harrisburg and includes:

 The Faculty Shared Governance Commission was formed to strengthen faculty shared governance by making recommendations that led to the creation of a system-level Faculty Council.

 Pennsylvania Association of Councils of Trustees (PACT) conducts conferences and workshops on topics of common interest, updates on System issues and national trends in higher education, as well as opportunities for professional development and an exchange of ideas with trustees from other State System universities.